Genaker/LoraSA/README.md

 ```
 Waterfall shows the last **N** = SCREAN_HEIGHT (64) - WATERFALL_START(37) - 8 (part of the STATUS_TEXT_TOP)  = **19** signal detection that excited set signal level

+## RSSI Method of scan
+by default we are using spectralScan method of the RadioLib Library
+this method works only with Sx1262 modules.
+we are implemented scan using getRSSI method which has more flexibility and supports sx1276 modules.
+using this method we also receiving **dB** values of the signal not just O-33 number...
+to enable this method set value of the **RSSI_METHOD** to true.

 ## Multi Screen Scan
 Single screen scan for now has **RANGE / 128** resolution.
 Multi-page scan can be adjusted to how many MHz per page you wanna scan